ga-curriculum/github-collaboration/merging-and-merge-conflicts/README.md

 git pull upstream main
 ```

-Remeber we have to do this because when we created the pull request we we merged the changes into the original repository.
+Remember we have to do this because when we created the pull request we we merged the changes into the original repository.
 While we made and pushed the changes to our our forked repository through a feature branch, the changes were merged into the `main` branch of the original repository.

 **When to Merge Remotely**